The weather’s been strange here. Wait, let me rephrase that… I’m not used to living in a snow-free city in November.

 I’m on day 14 of the Moksha Yoga NDG 30 day yoga challenge, day 10 of the two week cleanse program and I’m feeling great… although I could really, really go for a rest day, I’m forging forward.
 There’s no stopping this train!

 Before the month started, I created a theme for each week of the challenge to help me stay focused and on track for change.
 Last week was all about focusing on nourishing my body and this week it’s about making sure I’m giving my brain what it needs to stay balanced.
-Some of the ways I’ve planned to do this is to not eat sugar (that includes things like palm sugar, stevia and xylitol), eat extra healthy fats (omega oils on salads, omega-rich fish, and sprinkles of nuts and seeds on various meals), enjoy a restful (8 hour) sleep, work on my meditation practice, that sort of thing.
+Some of the ways I’ve planned to do this is to not eat sugar (that includes things like coconut sugar, stevia and xylitol), eat extra healthy fats (omega oils on salads, omega-rich fish, and sprinkles of nuts and seeds on various meals), enjoy a restful (8 hour) sleep, work on my meditation practice, that sort of thing.

 My hope is at that at the end of each week, I’ll have new tools and habits in place that will carry on to the following week, and so on.